-Three Months Ended March 31, 2024 March 31, 2023 (in millions) Net cash provided by operating activities \$ 830.4 \$ 677.5 Net cash used in investing activities (270.3) (42.4) Net cash used in financing activities (30.3) (13.7) Effect of exchange rate changes on cash and cash equivalents (1.4) (0.1) Net increase in cash and cash equivalents \$ 528.4 \$ 621.3
+Nine Months Ended 5 September 30, 2024 September 30, 2023 (in millions) Net cash provided by operating activities \$ 1,780.5 \$ 1,743.8 Net cash used in investing activities (647.5) (577.7) Net cash used in financing activities (41.3) (660.3) Effect of exchange rate changes on cash and cash equivalents (0.3) (1.9) Net increase in cash and cash equivalents \$ 1,091.4 \$ 503.9

-Liquidity and capital resources are primarily impacted by our operating activities, as well as real estate purchases and other capital expenditures, payment of taxes in connection with the net settlement of equity awards and proceeds from the issuance of common stock.
+Liquidity and capital resources are primarily impacted by our operating activities, as well as real estate purchases, other capital expenditures and business acquisitions, payment of taxes in connection with the net settlement of equity awards and proceeds from the issuance of common stock and repurchases of our common stock.

 In recent years, we have received significant capital resources from our billings to customers, issuance of investment grade debt and, to some extent, from the exercise of stock options by our employees.
-Additional increases in billings may depend on a number of factors, including demand for and availability of our products and services, competition, pricing actions, market or industry changes, macroeconomic events such as rising inflation and interest rates, economic strength, supply chain capacity and disruptions, international conflicts, including the war in Ukraine and the Israel-Hamas war, and our ability to execute.
+Additional increases in billings may depend on a number of factors, including demand for and availability of our products and services, competition, pricing actions, market or industry changes, macroeconomic events such as rising inflation and changing interest rates, economic strength, supply chain capacity and disruptions, international conflicts, including the war in Ukraine and the Israel-Hamas war, and our ability to execute.
 We expect proceeds from the exercise of stock options in future years to be impacted by the increased mix of restricted stock units and performance stock units versus stock options granted to our employees and to vary based on our share price.

 In January 2024, our board of directors approved a \$500.0 million increase in the authorized share repurchase amount under the Repurchase Program, bringing the aggregate amount authorized to be repurchased to \$7.25 billion of our outstanding common stock.
 In February 2024, our board of directors approved an extension of the Repurchase Program to February 28, 2025.
-As of March 31, 2024, approximately \$1.03 billion remained available for future share repurchases.
+During the nine months ended September 30, 2024, we repurchased less than 0.1 million shares of common stock under the Repurchase program for an aggregate purchase price of \$0.6 million.
+As of September 30, 2024, approximately \$1.03 billion remained available for future share repurchases.
+In October 2024, our board of directors approved a \$1.0 billion increase in the authorized stock repurchase amount under the Repurchase Program and extended the term of the Repurchase Program to February 28, 2026, bringing the aggregate amount authorized to be repurchased to \$8.25 billion of our outstanding common stock through February 28, 2026.
+As of November 8, 2024, approximately \$2.03 billion remained available for future share repurchases.

 We expect to continue to increase our data centers, PoPs, office and warehouse capacity to support growth and the expansion of existing services or introduction of new services.
 As we purchase new properties, we will work to incorporate these properties into the environmental goals we have established.
-We estimate capital expenditures to be between approximately \$350.0 million and \$400.0 million in 2024.
+We estimate capital expenditures to be between approximately \$100.0 million and \$120.0 million for the fourth quarter of 2024.

 We believe that our cash provided by operating activities, together with our existing cash, cash equivalents and investments will be sufficient to meet our anticipated cash needs and do not currently intend to retire our Senior Notes early.
-Refer to Note 9, Debt, in Part I, Item 1 of this Quarterly Report on Form 10-Q for information on the Senior Notes.
-As of March 31, 2024, the long-term debt, net of unamortized discount and debt issuance costs, was \$992.8 million.
+Refer to Note 10, Debt, in Part I, Item 1 of this Quarterly Report on Form 10-Q for information on the Senior Notes.
+As of September 30, 2024, the long-term debt, net of unamortized discount and debt issuance costs, was \$993.8 million.